Georgia Statute of Limitations

 Personal Injury Actions

-Personal injury actions must be brought within two years of the date that the injury occurred or within two years of the time the plaintiff knew or should have known that the defendant may have harmed him or her.
+Personal injury actions must be brought within two years of the date that the injury occurred.

 Medical Malpractice Actions